 5. Focus on yourself

 Be kind to yourself.
 You could spend this time to find out what you want from life.
 Do the things that you have been planning to do but couldn’t until now.
-Also, spend some time in solitude and introspect on your current situation, the things you love, and the things you could live without.
+Develop and sustain a healthy daily routine, such as working, exercise, healthy eating, social interaction, etc. Also, spend some time in solitude and introspect on your current situation, the things you love, and the things you could live without.

 6. Do not bottle up your feelings